MannySandhu/Neuroevolution/README.txt

-The system can be run from the eclipse IDE.
+The program can be run from the eclipse IDE.

 1 - Import the project into eclipse
 2 - Open classes from mannySandhu.neuroevolution.tce.train